DavTheHuman/mcat/README.md

 Main Help:
 ```
-CLI tool to interface with the MonsterCat Connect API.
+CLI tool to interface with the Monstercat Connect API.

 This tool is best used for syncing a target group of tracks with your local machiene (i.e. iTunes).

 Commands:

-  auth            - Create a session with the MonsterCat Connnect service.
+  auth            - Create a session with the Monstercat Connnect service.
   session         - Check the status of the current session.
-  syncCatalog     - Syncs MonsterCat's entire catalog to the local cache.
+  syncCatalog     - Syncs Monstercat's entire catalog to the local cache.
   select          - Selects a set of tracks from the cache using the given options.
   download        - Downloads the tracks the specified file.
   importItunes    - Imports the paths into iTunes.